arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 title: 'Arduino Portenta Machine Control Library Guide'
 difficulty: beginner
 compatible-products: [portenta-machine-control]
-description: 'Learn about the new Arduino Portenta Machine Control library, which enables efficient management of the features of the Arduino® Portenta Machine Control.'
+description: 'Learn about the new Arduino Portenta Machine Control library, which enables efficient management of the features of the Arduino Portenta Machine Control.'
 tags:
   - Library
   - Portenta Machine Control